bneijt/autotrash/README.md

     poetry shell
     autotrash --help

-All pull requests and master builds are tested using github actions.
+All pull requests and master builds are tested using github actions and require `black` formatting.